iOSDevTraining/books-and-movies/README.md

 ## Explanation of Technologies Used

-Most of the apps you build will use UIKit, which is the built-in widget library for iOS.
+Most of the apps you build will use UIKit, which is the built-in UI library for iOS.
 Additionally, if you do any sort of networking in an app, you'll likely be using NSURLSession.
 And if that networking is pulling JSON from a server (or sending JSON *to* a server), you'll probably use NSJSONSerialization.
 From UIKit to NSURLSession to NSJSONSerialization, you can't go wrong with [books-and-movies](https://github.com/iOSDevTraining/books-and-movies). :)

 ### UIKit

 As Apple describes it, UIKit is "the primary API for implementing the user interface in an iOS app."
-Below are screen shots of the two screens in the app, which UIKit elements make them up, and an explanation of what you're seeing.
+Below are screen shots of the two screens in the app and explanations of the UIKit elements that make them up.

 ![Main view](Main screen.png)